mdn/content/files/en-us/mozilla/add-ons/webextensions/native_manifests/index.md

   </tbody>
 </table>

 For all native manifests, you need to store the file so the browser can find it.
 The section on [manifest location](#manifest_location) describes how to do this.
+On Linux and macOS, the files are in a fixed location, on Windows the file location is written to the Windows Registry.

 ## Native messaging manifests